shadabwahidullah/Game-protal/README.md

 ## Getting Started

-On Github, on the main page of the Gameportal repository, click the Code button and copy "Clone with HTTPS" by clicking the copy icon.
+1 - On Github, on the main page of the Gameportal repository, click the Code button and copy "Clone with HTTPS" by clicking the copy icon.
 In your terminal, enter a git clone and past the link that you copied from the repository, and press the   Enter (e.g. git clone https://github.com/jonathastavares/JavaScript-Capstone.git).

-To get a local copy up and running follow these steps.
+* To get a local copy up and running follow these steps.

-open your terminal and clone the project running
+2 - open your terminal and clone the project running

 `git clone https://github.com/jonathastavares/JavaScript-Capstone.git`

-install or update your npm running
+3 - install or update your npm running

 `npm install` or if you have it installed already `npm update`

-start your local server and build project using
+4 - start your local server and build project using

 `npm start`

+## Testing

+We use Jest library to test our code.

+You can run those tests locally if you follow the steps above from 1 to 3, and then run:

+`npm test`

 ## Live Demo